MiMo42/MMTabBarView/README.md

 If you make any improvements, please submit them as pull requests.

-## State

-The included 'Adium' and 'Metal' styles still need to be adjusted.
-There are still some old lines of code that should be replaced.

 ## Building

 To, build, simply open default.xcworkspace, choose MMTabBarView Demo scheme and run.